 Fear Factor Live – OI fun facts

-Fear Factor Live is based on the Fear Factor television show that ran on NBC from 2001 through 2006 and was hosted by UFC commentator Joe Rogan.
+Fear Factor Live was based on the Fear Factor television show that ran on NBC from 2001 through 2006 and was hosted by UFC commentator Joe Rogan.
 The series was immensely popular for the first three seasons, leading to the development of the live attraction at both Universal Orlando Resort and Universal Studios Hollywood.
 (The West Coast version of Fear Factor Live closed in 2008.)

 Although the original TV show was cancelled in ’06, it has since been revived (and cancelled) twice more, with the final revival showcasing the hosting skills of rapper Ludacris and airing on MTV.
 At the peak of its popularity, guests could purchase Fear Factor candy, which included chocolates and gummies shaped like cockroaches or eyeballs, as well as cheddar cheese-flavored freeze-dried larvae.